-Unfortunately, relatively little is known about Paleoindian subsistence strategies, settlement systems, or social organization (see, however, Anderson 1992b for an excellent overview and synthesis of what is known).
-Generally, archaeologists agree that the Paleoindian groups were at a band level of society, were nomadic, and were both hunters and foragers.
-While population density, based on isolated finds, is thought to have been low, Walthall suggests that toward the end of the period. "there was an increase in population density and in territoriality and that a number of new resource areas were beginning to be exploited" (Walthall 1980:30).
+Unfortunately, relatively little is known Paleoindian subsistence settlement systems, or social organization (see, however, Anderson 1992b for an excellent overview and synthesis of what is known).
+Generally, archaeologists agree that Paleoindian groups were at a band level of society, were nomadic, and were both hunters and foragers.
+While population density, based on isolated finds, is thought to have been low, Walthall suggests that toward the end of the period, "there was an increase in population density and in territoriality and that a number of new resource areas were beginning to be exploited" (Walthall 1980:30).